Drank in My Cup

-"Drank in My Cup" is a song by American rapper Kirko Bangz.
-It is taken from his mixtape Progression 2: A Young Texas Playa.
-The Sound M.O.B. produced single is his highest-charting song to date and has sold over 1,000,000 copies digitally.
-The song uses the word 'drank' a number of times as a clear reference to purple drank, a codeine-promethazine cocktail served in Sprite, a drink symbolic of the H-Town hip-hop scene, classically associated with chopped and screwed music.
-The song is full of references to this music scene, including the slow, relaxed rhythm of the song.
+"Drank in My Cup" is a song by American rapper Kirko Bangz, released by Warner Records on September 9, 2011 as the lead single from his mixtape, Progression 2: A Young Texas Playa.
+Produced by the Houston-based duo Sound M.O.B., it remains Kirko Bangz's only song (as a lead artist) to enter the Billboard Hot 100—where it peaked at number 28—and received platinum certification by the Recording Industry Association of America (RIAA), signifying sales of 1,000,000 units domestically.
+Lyrically, the song discusses Bangz's ability to satisfy an adulterous woman's libido.
+The title refers to purple drank, a codeine-promethazine cocktail—often served in Sprite—symbolic of Houston's hip-hop scene, and closely associated with chopped and screwed music.

 Remixes

 The official remix features 2 Chainz and Juelz Santana.
-J. Cole originally did a freestyle to the instrumentals.
+J. Cole originally did a freestyle to the instrumental.
 Kirko Bangz also released a version of the remix with his vocals from the official remix.
 Rapper Bow Wow did another freestyle to "Drank in My Cup".
-2 Chainz freestyled over the instrumentals to the song.
 Chamillionaire did a freestyle over the song called "I Think I'm in Love".
 Singer Trey Songz also did a freestyle to the song.
 Rapper Mysonne did a freestyle to the song.
 Rapper Ransom also freestyled to the song.
 Los Angeles rapper Kid Ink, who is a member of the 2012 XXL Freshman Class has also done a remix to this song called "Stank in My Blunt".
 Tyga did a remix called "Ready to Fuck" from his "Well Done 3" mixtape.
 Rapper Redman did a remix called "Smoke, Drank and Fuck," in which he kept part of the original chorus and Bangz's second verse from the original song.
 Rachel Sharkey is also featured in the music video.